PikaPikaGFY/EverydayRecords/gitlearning/GitLearning.md

 The basic Git workflow goes something like this:

 1. modify a file in your working tree
-2. selectively stage just those you want to commit ,which adds the changes to the staging area
+2. selectively stage just those you want to commit, which adds the changes to the staging area
 3. A commit happens, the files in the staging area would store as a snapshot permanently to your Git directory

 ### Command Line